 Issues with labor shortages have been plaguing the construction industry since recovery from the last recession began.
 Construction companies have been struggling to fill positions to keep up with the growing demand for their services.

-The construction industry lost over a million jobs from February to March 2020 due to the COVID-19 pandemic but has since gained back 857,000 as of December 2020.
-Despite the gains, the unemployment rate in construction has increased as of December 2020 to 9.6% According to the latest Job Openings and Labor Turnover Summary (JOLTS) report from the Bureau of Labor Statistics, in November 2020 there were 236,000 openings in construction in June.
+The construction industry lost over a million jobs from February to March 2020 due to the COVID-19 pandemic but has since gained back all that was lost and the number of jobs is now higher than it was prior to the start of the pandemic.
+Despite the gains, the latest Job Openings and Labor Turnover Summary (JOLTS) report from the Bureau of Labor Statistics show there are 364,000 job openings in construction as of February 2022.

 To fill vacancies, many construction firms have been taking on employees with little or no previous construction experience.
 This isn’t necessarily a bad thing, but there are additional risks that come with having a less experienced crew.
 These workers won’t have the same skill sets as experienced workers, meaning they will be less productive and will probably need closer supervision when they are first starting out.